IshiharaNamazu/AWSIM_Septentrio/docs/DeveloperGuide/Layer/Entity/Sensor/GnssSensor/index.md

 ## GnssSensor class

+`GnssSensor` allows you to select the output format: NavSatFix or the MGRS coordinate system and Geo coordinate system.
+It is also possible to enable Heading output.
-`GnssSensor` outputs MGRS and GeoCoordinate coordinate positions based on the configured period.
+The sensor outputs data based on the configured period.
+The `GnssSensor` can be configured with a delay that follows a distribution consisting of a minimum value (bias) plus a Gamma distribution.

 ### prerequisites

 `MgrsPosition` and `GeoCoordinatePosition` need to be set up.
 From these classes, the output is converted to each coordinate system by considering the Unity world coordinate system origin and sensor position.
+The accuracy of the simulated delay depends on the TimeSource configuration.
+When configuring a delay, please select a `TimeSourceType` with sufficient precision.

 ### How to use